KittyBorgX/eSim/README.md

 > Disclaimer: All the code has been bundled into a zip file located in [Ubuntu-25.04](Ubuntu-25.04/) since there are changes to the `nghdl` package as well which cannot be included in this repository.
 Instructions for building are noted below.

+eSim 2.5 now successfully builds and works on Ubuntu 25.04!

 ### Installation of the modified version for Ubuntu 25.04:

 1. Clone the forked repository and checkout the installers branch: